FreddyFunk/ddk/readme.md

 # output content of subdirectories as well with "-o".
 Default is "current"
 fsinfo_cli -o all

+# output only files and no subdirectories.
+Only works in list view mode.
+fsinfo_cli --only-files

 # select a specific path via "-p"
 fsinfo_cli -p ~/Desktop

 # limit number of items in the output via "-l"
 fsinfo_cli -l 4

-# include symlinks via "-symlinks".
+# include symlinks.
 This is deactivated by default.
 Be careful with this option!
 fsinfo_cli --include-symlinks

 # example 1: show the 5 largest items the Downloads directory